Skip to main content

 (2) Demonstrated Knowledge, Skills, and Abilities.
 In addition to the experience above, the candidate must demonstrate all the following KSAs:

-(c) Skill in interpersonal relationships in dealing with employees, team leaders, and managers to include conflict management.
+(c) Skill in interpersonal relationships in dealing with employees, other team leaders, and managers.

 Physical Requirements: Pre-placement and periodic physical examinations are required for hybrid occupations to ensure workers are placed in positions where they can perform the essential functions of their job considering their physical, mental and emotional capacities, without endangering their health or the health of their co-workers.
 See VA Directive and Handbook 5019.